dendronhq/dendron-site/vault/dendron.topic.pod.v2.builtin.markdown.export.md

 ### podType

-This is actually a common property, but for the Notion Export pod this **must** be set to `MarkdownExportV2`.
+This is actually a common property, but for the Markdown Export pod this **must** be set to `MarkdownExportV2`.

 ### destination

 For single note export(`Note` as export scope), you can choose either clipboard or local file system as destination.
-Multi Note export prompts for a folder picker to select the export destination
+Multi Note export prompts for a folder picker to select the export destination.

 ### wikiLinkToURL

 This config option when set to true, converts a wiki link to a url instead of a markdown link.
 By default, this option is configured to false.

 If a markdown file has the following
 content:
 ```markdown